milafrerichs/milafrerichs.github.com_old/_posts/2016-08-02-five-podcastss.md

   description: "You should listen to these five podcasts.
 Let me tell you why."
 tags:
   - business
+categories:
+  - work
 ---
 I listen to podcasts for a while now.
-I started with technical podcasts like [Giant Robots Smashing Into Other Giant Robots](http://giantrobots.fm/), [Ruby Rogues](https://devchat.tv/ruby-rogues), [Core Intuition](http://www.coreint.org) and more.
+I started with technical podcasts like [Giant Robots Smashing Into Other Giant Robots](http://giantrobots.fm/), [Ruby Rogues](https://devchat.tv/ruby-rogues), [Core Intuition](http://www.coreint.org) and more.  <!-- short -->
 I think I have an easier time listening to something than to read a blog post.
 I can listen to them while walking my dog, riding my bike to college back in the days or taking the train.

 Since starting my own business in 2014, I listen to more and more business and freelance related podcasts.
 I want to tell you about five that changed how I ran my business.